lyuxueyue/CAPP30239_FA22/README.md

 <p>I hope to find a dataset containing comprehensive information on both supply and demand side of electricity. </p>
 <p>
 Among the institutions providing data from both sides around the world, International Energy Agency (IEA) has all-inclusive measures of renewable energy <a href="https://www.iea.org/data-and-statistics/data-sets/?filter=renewables">(Renewable Information)</a> but charges a huge fee that students cannot afford. </p>
-<p>Hence, my final choice is U.S. Energy Information Administration (EIA).
+<p>Hence, my final choice is U.S. Energy Information Administration ( <a href="https://www.eia.gov/">EIA</a>).
 Although EIA does not have a specified amount of renewable electricity consumption, total electricity consumption data for each country is available on the website.
 </p>

 <h4>Data cleaning</h4>